-Also, since your MacBook is probably connected via Wi-Fi, and it’s often possible that your Internet router needs help getting the Wi-Fi signal to part of your house or apartment where your laptop locates.
-In this case, all you need is a Wi-Fi repeater like this one from TP-Link to extend your WiFi network for ultimate performance and coverage.
+Also, since your MacBook is probably connected via Wi-Fi, it’s often possible that your Internet router needs help getting the Wi-Fi signal to part of your house or apartment where your laptop locates.
+In this case, all you need is a Wi-Fi repeater like this to extend your WiFi network for ultimate performance and coverage.

 Hopefully, this guide has given you a starting place for fixing the problem, but we’d love to hear your solutions as well!